Hi-PACE/hipace/docs/source/run/parameters.rst

     factors of the slowest particles in all beams.

 * ``hipace.do_beam_jz_minus_rho`` (`bool`) optional (default `0`)
-    Whether the beam contribution to jz - c*rho is calculated and used when solving for Psi (used to caculate the transverse fields Ex-By and Ey+Bx). if 0, this term is assumed to be 0 (a good approximation for an ultra-relativistic beam in the z direction with small transverse momentum).
+    Whether the beam contribution to :math:`j_z-c\rho` is calculated and used when solving for Psi (used to caculate the transverse fields Ex-By and Ey+Bx). if 0, this term is assumed to be 0 (a good approximation for an ultra-relativistic beam in the z direction with small transverse momentum).

 Field solver parameters